 A mention must be given to the special effects and the props of the laboratory.
 One suspects that much of the machinery of the lab was borrowed, stolen and reused, as was often the case on these films, but a man who most certainly had a hand at for example the brain itself and some of the equipment was special effects man Theodore Lydecker.
 Along with his brother Howard ”Babe” Lydecker, Theodore was something of a star within the special effects field in Hollywood at the time, as he helped Republic create what was probably the best special effects, ans especially miniature and miniature photography, of the Hollywood serials.
 (For example Universal’s special effects guru John P. Fulton was forbidden from working with Universal’s serials, as not to take him a way from movie making.)

 ”The Lydecker Brothers” were masters of miniature building, photographing and up-blowing.
 They created hyper-realistic buildings and plains, trains and automobiles, and often shot their miniature sets with natural lighting and forced perspective so that they would both look realistic and huge at the same time.
 They also loved big explosions and car crashes, and did elaborate wire work with airplanes, flying saucers and even styrofoam dummies in serials like Adventures of Captain Marvel and King of the Rocket Men.
 They were both nominated for two Oscars and won a Golden Globe.
 They worked on over 100 films or serials together, and Theodore’s IMDb credits lists over 360 productions in film and TV – many of them within the realm of science fiction.
 They both worked on virtually every one of Republic’s sci-fi serials, including their first one, Undersea Kingdom (1936, review), starring Ray ”Crash” Corrigan, which was Republic’s answer to Universal’s Flash Gordon, released the same year (review), as well as Adventures of Captain Marvel (1941, review), Captain America (1944, review), Flying Disc Man From Mars (1950) and Radar Men From the Moon (1952).
-Theodore also created effects for two sci-fi films in the fifties, Tobor the Great (1954) and The Atomic Kid (1954).
+Theodore also created effects for two sci-fi films in the fifties, Tobor the Great (1954, review) and The Atomic Kid (1954).

 Herbert Yates continued to try and build his movie empire around poor Vera Ralston, who was miscast in film after film.
 After two films playing against John Wayne (Wyoming, 1945 and The Fighting Kentuckian, 1949), Wayne threatened never to work with Republic again if he had to do another film with her.
 He later called her ”the worst darn actress I ever worked with”.
 Sterling Hayden was given a huge a bonus for working with her in Timberjack, after a dozen other actors had refused.
 She did 12 films with director Joseph Kane, who never said a good word about her acting, but nevertheless called her ”cooperative, hard-working and eager to please”, and said she never personally took an advantage of being Yates girlfriend and later his wife.
 Yates, however, faced two law suits for favouring Ralston over other actresses, and showering her films with money while leaving better movies in their shadows.
 He was finally ousted from Republic in 1958, which also marked the end of Ralston’s acting career.
 His mishandling of Ralston is often cited as one of the reasons for Republic’s demise as a semi-major studio.
 However, I do concur with Michael Popham at Horror Inc, who writes: “in fact, while Ralston isn’t great, she isn’t terrible either.
 She does not embody an Acquanetta-level amateurishness, but is in fact on a par with a moderately talented but forgettable college thespian.
 She does all right as Cory’s worried girlfriend, but seems somewhat out of her depth as a lab assistant, flailing around in a flustered sort of way every time Dr. Mueller shouts for a gigli saw”.